certbot/certbot/certbot/docs/using.rst

 1. Obtaining a certificate: automatically performing the required authentication steps to prove that you control the domain(s), saving the certificate to ``/etc/letsencrypt/live/`` and renewing it on a regular schedule.
 2. Optionally, installing that certificate to supported web servers (like Apache or nginx) and other kinds of servers.
-This is done by automatically modifying the confguration of your server in order to use the certificate.
+This is done by automatically modifying the configuration of your server in order to use the certificate.

 To obtain a certificate and also install it, use the ``certbot run`` command (or ``certbot``, which is the same).